Instant Pot Broccoli Cheese Soup

 How to make this Instant Pot soup your own:

 - Don’t have a pressure cooker/Instant Pot?
-This soup could easily be made on the stove with a Dutch oven.
+This soup could easily be made on the stove with a Dutch oven or large pan.
 The cooking time won’t differ all that much.

 - I like matchstick carrots, but you could also use chopped, diced, or shredded carrots.
 Add celery, zucchini, or summer squash if you want to amp up the vegetables.
 My mom stirs in a big handful of chopped spinach right along with the cheese.